AlltoaCode/search_project/README.md

 >So, one argument is needed at all times, which will be used as the URL.
 The second one will be the output file (if -o is used), the third will be for selecting the maximum number of sites visited (if -m is used).
 If only -o or only -m is used, the first argument will still pass the URL and the second will pass the output file  or maximum number of sites visited respectively.

+## Dependecies
+This program uses requests, BeautifulSoup, networkx and mathplotlib

 ### TL;DR

 Run the program from the command line, choose any options you wish and add at least the webpage URL - more if you choose -o or -m.